venus-brock/rubidium_organ/README.md

 ![](logo.png)

 Rubidium is a simple additive synthesizer plugin using VST3.
-Rubidium is still very early in development and thus is missing many key features, namely fully featured ADSR envelopes, customizable intervals between oscillators, and support for DAW defined presets.
-If you have any features that you would like to see in rubidium, feel free to create an issue with the "enhancement" tag.
+Rubidium is still very early in development and thus is missing many key features, namely customizable intervals between oscillators, support for DAW defined presets, etc. If you have any features that you would like to see in rubidium, feel free to create an issue with the "enhancement" tag.

 ## Building from source